Challenge 1: Out of the Comfort Zone with Colour!

 I hope you will have some fun with the ideas I have here for you.

-The aim I have in mind is to stretch your card making, scrapbooking or 3d papercraft abilities just a little, and have you try some things that may sometimes be out of your comfort zone, all in the name of fun and growth of your skills!
+The aim I have in mind is to stretch out of your card making, scrapbooking or 3d papercraft habits just a little, and have you try some things that may sometimes be out of your comfort zone, all in the name of fun and growth of your skills!

 Naturally you can take part in the challenges without uploading any of your work but I do hope you will show me what you do in response to the inspirations.